Flops on CD: A to C

 Ensemble highlights include "That's The Kind of Woman" and the under-utilized "When You Smile."
 If you love Annie, you will probably enjoy this recording too.
 Although this show has its weaknesses, theatre groups should consider producing it for family audiences.

-Paul Sorvino (who took over the lead from Topol on tour) plays a middle aged baker who's wife leaves him for a young rake.
+Paul Sorvino (who took over the lead from Topol, who's behavior alienated most of the cast and creative team) plays a middle aged baker who's wife leaves him for a young rake.
 His superb singing may take some fans by surprise, but he is brilliant in "Merci, Madam," "Any-Day-Now-Day," and the powerful lament "If I Have to Live Alone."
 Patti Lupone's powerful rendition of "Meadowlark" became a cult event in itself, and Kurt Peterson is wickedly funny in "Proud Lady."
 I know many who think Teri Ralston's "Chanson" is a jewel.
 No serious showtune collection is complete without this recording.
 The pricey double CD of the London Cast has more material but is not nearly as satisfying.

 Ben Franklin in Paris - Angel